 You don’t need to spend a fortune to produce absolute stunning videos or films.
 The drones in the past couple of years come with minimum 4k cameras and perfect flight stability.
-They are being used to create scenes in many movies and TV productions.
+They are being used to create scenes in loads of movies and TV productions.
 DJI, Yuneec and Walkera to name a few are all producing top drones which output stunning quality film.

 Below is an excellent short film which was created 100% by using the DJI Inspire 2 drone to film all of the aerial and ground shots.

 Drones Used For Construction / Building Site Surveying

-This is a vast area where drones are presently being used across many sectors.
+This is a vast area where drones are presently being used across multiple sectors.
 Drones are terrific for getting an overview and close ups of buildings and structures.
 Drones are also a safer method of inspecting tall structures.
 No need to send men up in a harness or scaffolding to inspect a roof, structure or building.

 Drones save loads of time as no there is no need to build scaffolding to survey a building or structure.
-More importantly using drones for many surveying work also saves employees from having to take on the responsibility of dangerous work.
+More importantly using drones for surveying work also saves employees from having to take on the responsibility of dangerous work.